About Houston First

-Houston First Corporation (HFC) is the official destination marketing organization for the city of Houston.
+Houston First Corporation (HFC) is the official destination management/marketing organization for the city of Houston.

 A local government corporation, Houston First also owns the Hilton Americas-Houston Hotel, manages the George R. Brown Convention Center as well as 10 city-owned properties, underground and surface parking for nearly 10,000 vehicles and developed the Avenida Houston entertainment and convention district.